sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 ```

-Second, eigenvalues can be used to determine the number of principal component to retain.
-Although several rules exist for choosing the number of principal component to retain (for a review, see {{< citePara "auerswald2019" >}}), the decision in this example is simple as the data were generated such that only two meaningful principal component exist (i.e., dinner and celebratory wine drinkers).
-An examination of the eigenvalues confirms this as the first two principal component account for 99.5% of the total variance (or 3.98 out of 4 possible variables).
+Second, eigenvalues can be used to determine the number of principal axes to retain.
+Although several rules exist for choosing the number of principal axes to retain (for a review, see {{< citePara "auerswald2019" >}}), the decision in this example is simple as the data were generated such that only two meaningful principal axes exist (i.e., dinner and celebratory wine drinkers).
+An examination of the eigenvalues confirms this as the first two principal axes account for 99.5% of the total variance (or 3.98 out of 4 possible variables; see line <a href="#225">225</a>).

 ```r {language=python}
 (eig_converted.cumsum()/eig_converted.sum()).round(3)